Joeben451/GDIV-RichFlow-Personal-Finance-Supertest/docs/remaining-features.md

 ## Saki AI Assistant Feature

 The Saki AI Assistant is a simple generative AI designed to help users navigate their finances more effectively.
-While the full user interface is still in development, the backend infrastructure has been established to support AI-driven queries and insights.
+The backend infrastructure has been established to support AI-driven insights about their financial data.

 ### Key Functionalities (Backend Implemented)

-- **Natural Language Queries**: The backend service (`ai.service.ts`) is capable of processing natural language questions about a user's financial data.
 - **Personalized Financial Insights**: The AI can analyze a user's income, expenses, and balance sheet to provide personalized tips and observations.
 It can also suggest ways to improve their financial well-being.
 - **Secure Data Handling**: The AI service operates within the user's authenticated session, ensuring that it only accesses the data of the user making the request.

 ### Architecture

 - **Backend**: The core of the feature resides in the backend with a dedicated `ai.controller.ts` and `ai.service.ts`.
-These modules are responsible for interpreting user queries, interacting with other financial services to gather data, and formulating an intelligent response.
+These modules are responsible for interpreting user data, interacting with other financial services to gather data, and formulating an intelligent response.
 The `/api/ai` route is protected and handles all interactions with the assistant.

 ---